ahoym/redesert/README.md

 Redux, but the boiler plate DRY'ed up.
 Just define your `resource`. `redesert` is a set of higher order functions that automatically generate reducers, selectors, actions, and action creators mainly geared for handling REST API request cycles.

-**TL;DR** The state slices output from the reducer is strictly opinionated but general.
+**TL;DR** The state slices output from the reducers are strictly opinionated but general.
 However, because of that we can auto-generate other portions of the data life cycle.

-The state slice generally looks like this:
+A state slice generally looks like this:

 ```js
 /*